 To find out whether a mover holds USDOT number, the easiest thing to do is to first scout their website for it —usually it’s listed at the bottom of the website!
 If you cannot seem to find this number, it’s very likely that the company isn’t licensed by the FMCSA and therefore, it’s not a mover you should trust.

 Tip!: Did you know you can use a mover’s USDOT to find super relevant information about the company?
-The only thing you need to do is plug it in the FMCSA’s database, and voila!
+The only thing you need to do is plug it into the FMCSA’s database, and voila!

 Like any smart firm, a professional (and legitimate!) moving company is likely to be insured.
-Insurance doesn’t only protect the mover against wrongful lawsuits, but also provided the company with the means to reimburse customers for any damages or losses that happen during the move.
+Insurance doesn’t only protect the mover against wrongful lawsuits but also provided the company with the means to reimburse customers for any damages or losses that happen during the move.

 Let’s face it, even if the company doesn’t have the customer’s best interest at heart, it should definitely at least have its own… right?

-If a mover sends you a contract without performing an in-home survey first, or simply refuses to carry out one, you should probably run the other way.
+If a mover sends you a contract without performing an in-home survey first or simply refuses to carry out one, you should probably run the other way.
 To provide the most accurate quotes possible, any professional and legitimate mover will always make a thorough inventory of your belongings.

 If for some reason a mover doesn’t carry out in-home estimates, it’s very likely that they will rely on you putting together an inventory list by yourself.
 This can, of course, lead to underestimation and therefore, underquoting on their behalf.
 And eventually, when the moving day comes, this underestimation will give them the perfect excuse to rack up your bill!

-Last but not least, one of the clearest signs of a moving company scams is when a mover requests a large upfront deposit.
+Last but not least, one of the clearest signs of moving company scams is when a mover requests a large upfront deposit.
 Even though it’s not illegal, and most movers actually request deposits as collateral, this is not common practice within the moving industry.

-So if a mover seems completely legitimate in your books, but they’re still ask for a deposit, make sure to ask the reason behind it!
+So if a mover seems completely legitimate in your books, but they’re still asking for a deposit, make sure to ask the reason behind it!
 As well, keep in mind that a deposit should never be more than a few hundred dollars (20% of your move is usually the max they should ask for).
 If a mover requests a deposit that is nearly half of your total moving costs, you’ll probably in for a moving scam —watch out!

-We hope that after this short reading you’ve become a moving scams expert!
+We hope that after this short reading, you’ve become a moving scams expert!
 In case you need further assistance planning your move, we recommend that you check out the pages we have linked for you below. 🙂